jhcook/agentic-rag/docs/google_integration.md

 ## Setup

 1.  **Install Dependencies**:
-    The required packages are already in `requirements.txt`.
+    The required packages are defined in `pyproject.toml` and installed automatically by `start.sh`.
+    To install manually:
     ```bash
-    pip install -r requirements.txt
+    uv sync
     ```

 2.  **Environment Variables**: